VIB-PSB/ksrates/README.md

 - [`test`](test): a small test dataset that contains only a small subset of the sequence data for each of the species and takes only a few minutes to be run.
 This is intended for a quick check of the tool only and can be run locally, e.g. on a laptop.
 The results are not very meaningful.

+See the Usage sections below and the [Tutorial](https://ksrates.readthedocs.io/en/latest/usage.html) for more detail.

 ### Nextflow pipeline